lasseignelab/lab-framework/README.md

 ```
 Example:
 ```
-$ lab new lasseignelab PKD_Expression_CxG
+$ lab new lasseignelab PKD_Research

-Cloning into 'PKD_Expression_CxG'...
+Cloning into 'PKD_Research'...
 done.

-Create a repository for 'PKD_Expression_CxG' on GitHub by visiting: https://github.com/organizations/lasseignelab/repositories/new
+Create an empty repository for 'PKD_Research' on GitHub by using the following link and settings:

+  https://github.com/organizations/lasseignelab/repositories/new

+  * No template
+  * Owner: lasseignelab
+  * Repository name: PKD_Research
+  * Private
+  * No READEME file
+  * No .gitignore
+  * No license

-Once the Github repository has been created, run the following commands: cd PKD_Expression_CxG git push origin main
+Once the Github repository has been created, run the following commands to upload the new project to Github: cd PKD_Research git push origin main

 Happy researching!!!